-The Specialty Pharmacy Management Program provides

-high-quality, cost-effective care for our members.
-A specialty pharmacy medication is a high-cost drug that generally has one or more of the following characteristics:
+The Specialty Pharmacy Management Program provides high-quality, cost-effective care for our members.
+A specialty pharmacy medication is a high-cost drug that generally has 1 or more of the following characteristics:

-- · Used by a small number of people - Treats rare, chronic, and/or potentially lifethreatening diseases - Has special storage or handling requirements such as needing to be refrigerated - May need close monitoring, ongoing clinical support and management, and complete patient education and engagement - May not be available at retail pharmacies - May be oral, injectable, or inhaled
+- Used by a small number of people - · Treats rare, chronic, and/or potentially lifethreatening diseases - · Has special storage or handling requirements such as needing to be refrigerated - · May need close monitoring, ongoing clinical support and management, and complete patient education and engagement - May not be available at retail pharmacies - · May be oral, injectable, or inhaled

 Specialty pharmacy medications are available through our specialty pharmacy network.
-For more information about specialty pharmacy medications, go to uhcprovider.com > provider > prior-authadvance-notification.
+For more information about specialty pharmacy medications, go to UHCprovider.com/priorauth.